Jim Shooter: DC Comics

-In 1969 Shooter was accepted into New York University, but after graduating from high school he successfully applied for a job at Marvel Comics.
+In 1969, Shooter was accepted into New York University, but after graduating from high school he successfully applied for a job at Marvel Comics.
 Unable to pursue both his studies and work for Marvel, he decided against going to New York University and quit working for DC as well.
-While at Marvel he worked as an editor and occasional co-plotter, taking his residence at the YMCA, but after only three weeks his financial situation compelled him to give up the post and return home to Pittsburgh.
+While at Marvel, Shooter worked as an editor and occasional co-plotter, taking his residence at the YMCA.
+After only three weeks, Shooter gave up the post due to his financial situation and returned to Pittsburgh.

-After leaving Marvel, Shooter took up work in advertising concepts, writing, and illustration for several years, supporting himself through an assortment of menial jobs during periods when advertising work was unavailable.
+After leaving Marvel, Shooter took up work in advertising concepts, writing, and illustration for several years, supporting himself through several menial jobs during periods when advertising work was unavailable.
 An interview for a Legion of Super-Heroes fanzine led to his again applying to both Marvel and DC.
 Though both companies offered him work, Shooter opted to return to DC because they had offered him more prestigious assignments: Superman and a chance to again write the Legion of Super-Heroes, now in their own book, Superboy and the Legion of Super-Heroes.
-However, his relationships with both Superman editor Julius Schwartz and Legion editor Murray Boltinoff were unpleasant, and Shooter claims that for varying reasons the two editors forced him to do a number of unnecessary rewrites.
-In December 1975, Marvel editor-in-chief Marv Wolfman called to offer him an editorial position.
+However, Shooter's relationships with both Superman editor Julius Schwartz and Legion editor Murray Boltinoff were unpleasant, and he claimed that both forced him to do unnecessary rewrites.
+In December 1975, Marvel editor-in-chief Marv Wolfman called to offer Shooter an editorial position.